 - What are the leaves from the trees we sampled telling us about how they are faring?

-The project identified and helped collect data on a very large number of different species.
+The project identified and helped collect data on a large number of different species.
 This diversity of trees is important as wildlife habitat but also provides the project an amazing opportunity to better understand the diversity of trees in southern California.

 Some parks in the study have many species, but 25% have a limited number of species (5 or fewer), which is similar to citywide tree species diversity.

-For the 43 parks that we assessed, we found an average of 10 species per park.
+Of the 43 parks that we assessed, we found an average of 10 species per park.
 Some parks has a very high number of tree species, including Eldorado (31 species), Hollydale (29 species), the Natural History Museum (25 species), Cheviot Hills (24 species).
 This average is similar to what project scientist Darrel Jenerette and his colleagues found when they sampled random plots across Los Angeles, Orange, and Riverside counties.
 While several parks have a great diversity of species, 25% only have 5 or fewer species.

 An initial set of the raw data is available here: Earthwatch Park Data_NASA